khanlab/khanlab.github.io/people/_posts/0000-04-01-eugene-tannikas.md

 ---

 ### About
 I am an MSc student in Neuroscience, also specializing in Developmental Biology.
 I received my Bachelor's degree at Western University in Medical Sciences, where I double majored in Physiology and Pathology.
-My current research focuses on using ultra-high field MRI scans to determine LC-amygdala connectivity in children with neurodevelopmental disorders.
+My current research uses ultra-high-field MRI to map structural and functional connectivity among key subcortical regions, particularly the amygdala and locus coeruleus, in children and adolescents.